 Because restoration is always difficult.

 My little bookshelf proved no easy task.
-The scrapping deep and sanding again and again brought beads of sweat to my brow.
+The scraping deep and sanding again and again brought beads of sweat to my brow.
 And so I quit.
 I gave up on my little shelf.
 It would taunt me from the garage corner all scratched and beaten.

 I saw myself.
 The times when I felt beyond repair—in need of restoration.
 Bruised and dented.
 Cast out and forgotten in a corner somewhere.
 Waiting.